-Institutional authorities, in consultation with students and faculty, have a responsibility to provide written clarification of the role of the student publications, the standards to be used in their evolution, and the limitations an external control of their operation.
-Editorial freedom entails corollary responsibilities to be governed by the canons of responsible journalism, such as the avoidance of libel, indecency, undocumented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.
+College authorities, in consultation with students and faculty, have a responsibility to provide written clarification of the role of the student publications, the standards to be used in their development, and the limitations on external control of their operation.
+Editorial freedom entails corollary responsibilities to be governed by the cannons of responsible journalism, such as the avoidance of libel, indecency, unsubstantiated allegations and attacks on personal integrity, and the techniques of harassment and innuendo.

-G. Student Disciplinary Standards
+G. Establishing Student Conduct Standards

-1. Conduct
+Conduct

-In developing responsible student conduct, disciplinary procedures play a role and the institutions have a responsibility to:
+In developing responsible student conduct and disciplinary procedures, the CCSNH and its colleges should:

-- a.
-Clarify, through publication, those standards of behavior which are considered essential to the educational objective and community life. - b.
-CCSNH colleges disciplinary proceedings only for violations of standards of conduct formulated or published. - c.
-Formulate and communicate disciplinary procedures, including the student's right to appeal a decision.
+- Establish and communicate, through publication, those standards of behavior which are considered essential to the educational objective and community life. - Initiate disciplinary proceedings only for violations of standards of conduct formulated or published. - Formulate and communicate disciplinary procedures, including the student's right to appeal a decision. - Investigation of Student Conduct

-2. Investigation of Student Conduct (currently under review)
+Investigation of Student Conduct

-a.
 Search & Seizure